 In New Jersey Stars has a partnership with the Resorts Casino Hotel where there is a PokerStars sponsored poker room.
 The casino partnership extends to live PokerStars sponsored events and occasional promotions where online play results in prizes at the casino.

 Stars lost its top billing after the state entered into a compact with Nevada and Delaware to share poker player liquidity.
 Stars doesn’t operate in either of those states, but the WSOP/888 poker room does.
 What this means is that WSOP/888 NJ players play in a poker room shared with two other states.
 Add all the player traffic together and that pushes Stars into second place.

 However, PokerStars now offers state regulated legal online poker in Pennsylvania through the PokerStars PA website, in connection with Mount Airy Casino and Resort.
 It is only a matter of time before Pennsylvania signs up to the Multi-State Internet Gaming Agreement (MSIGA) alongside New Jersey, Nevada and Delaware.

 Pennsylvania’s population of almost 13 million makes it the biggest legal online poker market in the USA.
 When PokerStars players in Pennsylvania can play in the same pool as players from New Jersey, the tables will turn and Stars should regain its top dog position.

-How to sign-up for PokerStars PA and NJ
+How to sign-up for PokerStars PA, MI, and NJ

 You can do this from anywhere, but you won’t be able to play unless you are within the state borders of New Jersey or Pennsylvania.
 Old PokerStars accounts and PokerStars accounts from anywhere else won’t work.
 Under the state gambling laws you must create a new account, especially for New Jersey.